-The Board of Governors have reviewed the question of a dedicated internal audit function following Loretta Outhwaite's departure and concluded that they will continue with the engagement of a recently retired Bursar on a part time basis to strengthen financial control and to undertake elements of an internal audit function.
-This includes comprehensive monthly Management account reports to all Governors and the checking of reconciliations of bank and other major control accounts
+The Board of Governors have reviewed the question of a dedicated internal audit function.
+Governors concluded that they will continue with the engagement of retired bursar as an internal auditor to strengthen financial control and monitoring of internal controls.
+He has carried out a programme of work agreed by Governors and reported to them on his findings.
+There were no material control measures found, beyond the challenge of operating as a This includes comprehensive monthly Management account reports to all Governors and the checking of reconciliations of bank and other major control accounts.